ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ## Request and Response Media Types {#req-res-media}

-Media types are used to identify Encapsulated Requests and Responses; see
+Media types are used to identify encapsulated requests and Responses; see
 {{iana-req}} and {{iana-res}} for definitions of these media types.

-Evolution of the format of Encapsulated Requests and Responses is supported through the definition of new formats that are identified by new media types.
+Evolution of the format of encapsulated requests and Responses is supported through the definition of new formats that are identified by new media types.
 New media types might be defined to use similar encapsulation with a different HTTP message format than in {{BINARY}}; see {{repurposing}} for guidance on